nkoster/auth/README.md

 systemctl --user start authService
 ```

-**ci.sh** does the systemctl stop and start for you, after copying a new version of authService.js:
+**ci.sh** does the systemctl stop and start for you, after a change in authServer.js:

 ```
 #!/bin/bash